vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 - The path to the client certificates.<pre>DOCKER_CERT_PATH=<i>path_to_certs</i></pre>
 - The address of the VCH.<pre>DOCKER_HOST=<i>vch_address</i>:2376</pre>

-You must provide copies of the certificate files and the environment file to container developers so that they can connect Docker clients to the VCH.
-If you deploy the VCH with the `--tls-cname` option, container developers must specify the Docker `--tlsverify` option when they  run Docker commands against this VCH.
+You must provide copies of the `cert.pem` and `key.pem` client certificate files and the environment file to container developers so that they can connect Docker clients to the VCH.
+If you deploy the VCH with the `--tls-cname` option, container developers must configure the client appropriately with one of the following options:
+- By using the following `tlsverify`, `tlscert`, and `tlskey` Docker options, adding `tlscacert` if a custom CA was used to sign the server certificate.
+- By setting `DOCKER_CERT_PATH=/path/to/client/cert.pem` and `DOCKER_TLS_VERIFY=1`.

 <pre>--tls-cname vch-name.example.org</pre>
 <pre>--tls-cname *.example.org</pre>